Bounded-confidence opinion models with random-time interactions: Single-process BCMs

+The opinions of all other agents stay the same.
+The time $t$ takes values from the set $\left\{0,\,\Dt,\,2\Dt,\,\ldots\right\}$.
+Unlike in the classical DW model \cite{deffuant2000mixing}, we update the opinion of only agent $i$ rather than updating the opinions of both agent $i$ and agent $j$.
+Unidirectional interactions and influence occur in many social and biological systems \cite{guttal2010social,hemelrijk1990models}.
+For example, individuals may update their opinions by reading other individuals' social-media posts without commenting or otherwise signaling their engagement with those posts.

 We generalize the directed DW BCM \eqref{eq: DW_classical} to a continuous-time model by allowing interactions at random times.
-At time $t \in \mathcal{T}$, where $\mathcal{T}$ is the set of event times of a renewal process, we select an edge $e_{ij}$ uniformly at random and update the opinions of agent $i$ with the rule
+At time $t \in \mathcal{T}$, where $\mathcal{T}$ is the set of event times of a renewal process $R(t)$, we select an edge $e_{ij}$ uniformly at random and update the opinion of agent $i$ with the rule

 The opinions of all other agents stay the same.
 Additionally, unless an event occurs at time $t \in \mathcal{T}$, the opinions of all agents stay the same.
-We refer to the BCM with {the} opinion-update rule \eqref{eq: DW-random} as a single-process BCM with asynchronous updates.
-When the WTD $\psi$ is the Dirac delta distribution (i.e., $\psi(t) = \delta(t - \Dt)$), the update rule \eqref{eq: DW-random} is the same as in the directed DW BCM \eqref{eq: DW_classical}.
+The BCM with the opinion-update rule \eqref{eq: DW-random} is a single-process BCM with asynchronous updates.
+When the ITD $\psi$ is the Dirac delta distribution, the update rule \eqref{eq: DW-random} reduces to the update rule \eqref{eq: DW_classical} in the directed DW BCM.

 In the random-time BCMs with synchronous \eqref{eq: HK-random} and asynchronous \eqref{eq: DW-random} update rules, the agent opinions converge almost surely to isolated opinion clusters (i.e., maximal sets of agents with the same opinion value) that differ by at least the confidence bound $c$.
 This is a direct consequence of Lorenz's stability theorem \cite{lorenz2005stabilization}.